I was recently promoted to PBX Manager at a 4 diamond hotel. Our service scores in PBX have been awful. Can you help?

 The key to remember is to always ASK a guest to hold by saying ‘may I place you on hold for a moment?’ instead of ‘hold please’.
 Try not to put the caller on hold more than one time during the call without an explanation.

 Should we use an automated attendant?

 Automated attendants are fine as a second resort if all operators are busy but should never be the first option.
 A caller should always get a real live person.
-Hotels are service focused and it should show.
+Hotels are service-focused and it should show.
 That is what separates us from calling Citibank or Microsoft Tech Support.
-If you are tired of just transferring half of your calls to reservation and are tempted to put in an automated attendant, think again.
+If you are tired of just transferring half of your calls to Reservations and are tempted to put in an automated attendant, think again.
 Spend the proper time in promoting your reservations phone number instead so calls go to the right place in the first place.